wazuh/wazuh-documentation/source/integrations-guide/elastic-stack/index.rst

 Elastic Stack integration
 =========================

-`Elasticsearch <https://www.elastic.co/what-is/elasticsearch>`__ is the central component of the Elastic Stack (commonly referred to as the `ELK Stack <https://www.elastic.co/elastic-stack/>`__ - Elasticsearch, Logstash, and Kibana), which is a set of free and open tools for data ingestion, enrichment, storage, analysis, and visualization.
-Elasticsearch is a distributed, free, and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.
-It is a tool that stores information in indexes.
-Indexes are collections of documents with similar properties.
-You can create indexes using the Elasticsearch API or Kibana.
+`Elasticsearch <https://www.elastic.co/what-is/elasticsearch>`__ is the central component of the Elastic Stack, (commonly referred to as the `ELK Stack <https://www.elastic.co/elastic-stack/>`__ - Elasticsearch, Logstash, and Kibana), which is a set of free and open tools for data ingestion, enrichment, storage, analysis, and visualization.

 In this guide, you can find how to integrate Wazuh with Elastic in the following ways: